 UPDATE: Third Party Notary Organizations (NNA, 123 Notary, etc.)September 10th, 2018

-Update: National Notary Association (NNA) requires the notary applicant to show proof of passing Utah’s notary test before they will issue a bond.
+Update: National Notary Association (NNA) may require the notary applicant to show proof of passing Utah’s notary test or show the notarial commission before they will issue a bond.
 However, the bond cannot be effective until it is in conjunction with an active notary commission, therefore requiring proof of passing the notary test is an unnecessary extra step.
+Also, a notary is not commissioned until the bond is sent to our office.

 Therefore, if you decide to obtain your bond through the NNA, please understand this is not a requirement of the State of Utah.
 The steps to becoming a notary are listed on notary.utah.gov, and as NNA’s additional steps are not required, our office cannot help you resolve any issues that may arise if you go through their process.